-HIST 4001 - African American History (3-0-3)
+- HIST 4001 African American History (3-0-3)

-The African Americans, from their cultural roots in West Africa to the changing economic, political, social status over time to the present.
+- The African Americans, from their cultural roots in West Africa to the changing economic, political, social status over time to the present.
 Special emphasis placed on the civil rights movement, Black nationalism, and Black leadership.
+Prerequisite(s): Any 1000 or 2000 level HIST course.

-HIST 4003 - Women's History (3-0-3)
+- HIST 4003 Women's History (3-0-3)